The local Netdata Agent dashboard is the heart of Netdata's performance troubleshooting toolkit. You've probably seen it before:

 Metrics menus appears on the right-hand side of the local Agent dashboard.
 Netdata generates a menu for each section, and menus link to the section they're associated with.

 Most metrics menu items will contain several submenu entries, which represent any families from that section.
 Netdata automatically generates these submenu entries.

 Here's a Disks menu with several submenu entries for each disk drive and partition Netdata recognizes.

-The dashboard also features a menu related to Cloud functionality.
-You can view your existing Spaces or create new ones via the vertical column of boxes.
-This menu also displays the name of your current Space, shows a list of any War Rooms you've added you your Space, and lists your Visited nodes.
-If you click on a War Room's name, the dashboard redirects you to the Netdata Cloud web interface.
+The dashboard also features a menu related to Netdata Cloud functionality.
+You can view your existing Spaces or create new ones via the left vertical column of boxes.
+This menu also displays the name of your current Space, shows a list of any War Rooms you've added you your Space, and lists any notes you recently visited via their Agent dashboards.
+Click on a War Room's name to jump to the Netdata Cloud web interface.

 If you want to know more about how Cloud populates this menu, and the Agent-Cloud integration at a high level, see our document on using the Agent with Netdata Cloud.